Office-of-Science-Support-OSS/NRDD-Analyses/README.md

 # NRDD-Analyses
-This repository contains a variety of code that can be used for text-mining.
+This repository contains a variety of code that can be used for text-mining or text analytics.

 ## tf-idf
 Term frequency-index document frequency (tf-idf) is a measurement of how relevant a term is to a document or a set of documents.